manish291740/DocExtractor/README.md

 - Django: Web framework used for building the application.
 - MySQL: Database used for storing user information and uploaded documents.
-- SpaCy / Hugging Face Transformers: NLP libraries used for text extraction and analysis.
+- SpaCy / Hugging Face Transformers: NLP libraries used for text analysis.